DIPlib/diplib/changelogs/diplib_next.md

 - `dip::Log2` computed the natural logarithm instead of the base-2 logarithm. #168
   See [PR #168](https://github.com/DIPlib/diplib/pull/168).

+- `dip::StructureTensorAnalysis3D()` would try to read a non-existing tensor element when requesting the 'l3' output (producing an obscure error message).

 ### Updated dependencies

 ### Build changes